pubnub/pic32-prod/README.md

 	#include "pubnubConfig.h"
 	#endif

-  * In the same file, find the definition of TCPSocketInitializer and at the end of the initializer (before the closing bracket), insert a line
+  * (OPTIONAL) In the same file, find the definition of TCPSocketInitializer and at the end of the initializer (before the closing bracket), insert a line

 	PUBNUB_SOCKET_INITIALIZER